 Because of the complexity of most SaaS offerings, users may feel overwhelmed when logging into the service for the first time.
 Helping users take that first step is the primary focus of eliminating the burden of making a decision.

-2. Educate And Engages Users
+2. Educate and Engage Users

 About 20% of your customers have used a service like yours before, so they will have no trouble picking up the nuances of your SaaS using the principles of the Pareto principle.
 The remaining 80% are usually an uninitiated audience that you will need to educate and convince of your product's value.